In only a few short years, the Centre has embarked on a range of research programs, both nationally and internationally.

 Through a major research effort, we now know that stem cells hold the potential to provide new options for tissue repair as well as rapid and cost-effective drug development.

 In collaboration with leading stem cell scientists across Australia and the UK, the Garvan-Weizmann Centre for Cellular Genomics is using single cell sequencing and advanced machine learning to investigate how the genetic risk for disease varies across cell development stages.
-Led by A/Prof Joseph Powell, the team have demonstrated how the genetic risk for myocardial infarction (heart attacks) can be shown to vary across cardiac muscle cell developmental states.
+Led by Professor Joseph Powell, the team have demonstrated how the genetic risk for myocardial infarction (heart attacks) can be shown to vary across cardiac muscle cell developmental states.

 There are 128 known genes associated with an increased risk of heart disease.
 Using cellular genomics, we can determine the stage of development of a particular cell and at what stage of development these changes result in heart disease.